Spokane Car Accident Attorney

 - Dealing with Fatal Car Accidents - If you have lost a loved one in a fatal accident, you don't have to navigate this time alone.
 Our car accident lawyers in Spokane are prepared to guide you through the process.

 When should I get an attorney for my car accident?
-While you always have the option of representing yourself in your claim, keep in mind that if you are dealing with extensive medical bills/treatment or a complicated case in which you are expected to provide evidence or communicate with the other party's insurance, it can be helpful to have an experienced car accident attorney representing you.
-In addition, if you were forced to miss work because of your accident, a lawyer can help you recover adequate compensation.
+While you always have the option of representing yourself in your personal injury claim, keep in mind that if you are dealing with extensive medical bills/treatment or a complicated case in which you are expected to provide evidence or communicate with the other party's insurance, it can be helpful to have an experienced Spokane car accident lawyer representing you.
+In addition, if you were forced to miss work because of your accident, a personal injury lawyer can help you recover adequate compensation.

 Are car accident settlements taxable?
 Whether or not your settlement money is taxable will depend mostly on what type of loss you are being awarded compensation for.
 In general, compensation that is meant to reimburse you for out-of-pocket expenses like medical bills are not taxable.
 However, to get more specific information about tax laws and your settlement, you should contact a professional tax adviser.

 What is the average car accident settlement?
 The amount of compensation you may receive for your accident will depend largely on how severe your injuries are and what forms of treatment are required for you to make a recovery.
-To get a better idea of what compensation you may be entitled to, contact our office!
+To get a better idea of what compensation you may be entitled to, contact our law firm in Spokane!